 There are a number of techniques used in YugaByte DB in order to achieve high performance while retaining distributed ACID transactional guarantees.
 A few of these are outlined below.

 A given transaction that is in progress may want to look up its own metadata (such as the tablets it has updated).
 Other transactions may also want to lookup information about conflicting transactions and abort them depending on the relative priority.
 YugaByte DB aggressively caches information for transactions that are in progress to make the lookups very fast and efficient.

 YugaByte DB supports fine-grained locking in order to perform conflict resolution.
 This is essential to handle distributed transactions with performance in a document-oriented database (which YugaByte DB is at its core).
 Without fine-grained locks, transactions that update non-overlapping attributes in a document may end up contending on one another.

 The image below shows the types of fine-grained locks YugaByte DB has implemented.

-For example, if a transaction modifies a single column within a row in a table, the following fine-grained locks might be taken:
+For example, if a transaction modifies a single column within a key in a table, the following fine-grained locks might be taken:

-- A weak lock is taken on the row (document root) to ensure that it cannot be simultaneously deleted by another transaction, but allows transactions that update columns to continue in parallel.
+- A weak lock is taken on the key (document root) to ensure that it cannot be simultaneously deleted by another transaction, but allows transactions that update columns to continue in parallel.